 After they verified that I was indeed in labor, I was moved into my labor/delivery room.
 For Charlotte’s birth I delivered in a different hospital than I did with Sophia because it’s the only hospital in Kaohsiung where you can labor and deliver in the same room.
 If you read Sophia’s birth story, you’ll remember that the hardest part of the whole ordeal was having to move from my labor room to the delivery “chair.”
 In this new hospital the bed was able to be adapted for delivery, so I didn’t have to go anywhere.

 In the labor room I had my headphones in with the labor music on repeat, and I just swayed or braced myself against the wall, or leaned on Dave during contractions.
 By 12 PM I was dilated to 5, and I was really starting to feel exhausted.
 Since I had only slept about 2 hours the night before, my body just wanted to rest but I knew I had a few more hours of labor and all the pushing to get through.
-Each hour I would have to lay down in the bed to have Charlotte’s heart rate checked (otherwise I was standing the whole time) but eventually the contractions that happened when I stood up from the bed were so intense that I just labored the rest of the time lying down.
+I kept standing and going back to my bed every minute or so, each hour I would have to lay down in the bed to have Charlotte’s heart rate checked (otherwise I was standing the whole time).
+I was thinking of getting a new bed and started reading a lot of adjustable beds reviews, and when I finally found the perfect bed, the contractions that happened when I stood up from the bed were so intense that I just labored the rest of the time lying down.
 My mom and Dave were glad I was finally laying down and giving my body some rest, since I think they were worried I wouldn’t have the energy to push!

 At 1 PM I was dilated to 6 cm and by 2 PM I was at 7 cm.
 When the nurse checked me at 2 PM she told me that she thought I was close, and just to call her when I felt the urge to push.
 Well, two contractions after she left and I felt a strong urge to push.
 This was it!
 I started pushing, and like with Sophia, I hated the pushing part!
 It was so much more painful to me than the contractions, and at first I wasn’t pushing very strong because it hurt so much.
 The doctor came in and I could feel the excitement picking up in the room.
 I so wanted it all to be over, but there was a lot of pushing and pain that needed to happen first.
 I just wanted it to be over, so with each push I bore down as hard as I could and held my breath.
 I guess I was holding my breath for too long because Dave said I was turning purple.
 The nurses put an oxygen cannula under my nose to help me, but I really only remember that happening from pictures.
 I was in so much pain!
 Finally, at 2:30 PM our little Charlotte Grace came into this world.